 As content marketing job descriptions change, it is key you recruit the right people to fit your strategy.
 Content marketing is one of the main areas where we are seeing huge growth in vacancy numbers.
 With the job market out of balance employing the right recruitment agency to fill your vacancies is a key element of success.

-At least one third of the global population is on it these days (!), so it’s crucial to understand how popular platforms work.
-You’ll need Facebook’s Ad Platform, which can reach 1 billion users; use demographics to help identify types of customers, and Hootsuite to monitor, schedule and organise those social media posts.
+At least one third of the global population is on it these days.
+So it’s crucial to understand how popular platforms work.
+You’ll need Facebook’s Ad Platform, which can reach 2 billion users.
+Use demographics to help identify types of customers, and Hootsuite to monitor, schedule and organise those social media posts.

 Check out our current social media jobs.

-No matter how many algorithms changes the flighty Google releases, users are still searching online for your business/brand.
-Search Engine Optimisation is what your content needs to survive.
+No matter how many algorithms changes the flighty Google releases, users are still searching online for your business and brand.
+Search Engine Optimisation is what your content needs to survive and be seen.

 If you don’t know what each of these are already, you’ll become familiar with technical SEO, social media marketing, link building, user experience, and content marketing.
 First things first, get onto Google Webmaster Tools and Google Analytics.
 You’ll be able to see how organic search brings revenue to your business.